Science News in High Schools

 This online community group shares ideas and best practices for using Science News in High Schools resources in the classroom.

-E-newsletters are sent to educators at participating schools and include most recent Educator Guide, other teaching ideas related to recent articles and opportunities from Society for Science & the Public.
+E-newsletters are sent to educators at participating schools and include most recent Educator Guide, other teaching ideas related to recent articles and opportunities from Society for Science.

 From the Society Blog